19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 Pending notices, applications, etc.

-3.—(1) Any application, register or other document lodged for approval under the provisions of the repealed Act before the appointed day and whose application was not approved before that day shall, where applicable, be deemed to be an application, a register or a document lodged for approval under the corresponding provisions of this Act.
+3.—(1) Any application, register or other document lodged for approval under the provisions of the repealed Act before 1st April 2005 and whose application was not approved before that date shall, where applicable, be deemed to be an application, a register or a document lodged for approval under the corresponding provisions of this Act.

-(2) Where anything has been commenced by or on behalf of the Commissioner of Buildings before the appointed day, such thing may be carried on and completed by or under the authority of the Commissioner under the corresponding provisions of this Act.
+(2) Where anything has been commenced by or on behalf of the Commissioner of Buildings before 1st April 2005, such thing may be carried on and completed by or under the authority of the Commissioner under the corresponding provisions of this Act.

 Pending appeals

 4\.
-Where an appeal has been made to the Minister under section 6 or 12 of the repealed Act and the appeal has not been dealt with or disposed of immediately before the appointed day, the appeal may be dealt with in accordance with that repealed section as if this Act had not been enacted.
+Where an appeal has been made to the Minister under section 6 or 12 of the repealed Act and the appeal has not been dealt with or disposed of immediately before 1st April 2005, the appeal may be dealt with in accordance with that repealed section as if this Act had not been enacted.

 Existing maintenance funds and managing agents

-5.—(1) Every maintenance fund which was established by a developer under the repealed Act before the appointed day in respect of any development shall continue and deemed to be a maintenance fund established by the owner developer of the development under section 16(2) of this Act.
+5.—(1) Every maintenance fund which was established by a developer under the repealed Act before 1st April 2005 in respect of any development shall continue and be deemed to be a maintenance fund established by the owner developer of the development under section 16(2) of this Act.

-(2) Nothing in this Act shall require any owner developer to dispose of any investments made before the appointed day out of moneys in any maintenance fund continued by this paragraph.
+(2) Nothing in this Act shall require any owner developer to dispose of any investments made before 1st April 2005 out of moneys in any maintenance fund continued by this paragraph.

-(3) Any person who, immediately before the appointed day, is a managing agent appointed by the Commissioner of Buildings under section 12 of the repealed Act shall continue as such managing agent as if he was appointed under section 19 of this Act.
+(3) Any person who, immediately before 1st April 2005, is a managing agent appointed by the Commissioner of Buildings under section 12 of the repealed Act shall continue as such managing agent as if he was appointed under section 19 of this Act.

 Existing subsidiary legislation

 6\.
-Any subsidiary legislation made under the repealed Act and in force immediately before the appointed day shall, so far as it is not inconsistent with the provisions of this Act, continue in force as if made under this Act until it is revoked or repealed by subsidiary legislation made under this Act.
+Any subsidiary legislation made under the repealed Act and in force immediately before 1st April 2005 shall, so far as it is not inconsistent with the provisions of this Act, continue in force as if made under this Act until it is revoked or repealed by subsidiary legislation made under this Act.

 Part II